|

 man.
 I do love her translucent skin, though; and her green

 eyes, her cat’s eyes, remind me of wilderness.
+Earlier, she interrupted a blissful morning exquisite with

 peace and writing, wild king parrots bobbing orange-red and